Common Agricultural Policy: Origins

 In the late 1950s to late 1960s, there was no example of a successful agricultural integration in Europe.
 There were only a few pre-existing legal stipulations that were considered, "weak, vague and highly underdeveloped".
 As part of building a common market, tariffs on agricultural products would have to be removed.
 However, the political clout of farmers, and the sensitivity of the issue in nations that still remembered severe food shortages during and after the Second World War, delayed the CAP and its implementation for many years.
 Nevertheless, the European Economic Community (EEC) offered an integrated agriculture policy to France, to help France to ratify the Treaty of Rome.
 In due course, article 39 was created in a set of five social and economic objectives.

 The Spaak Report of 1956 stated that a European common market that excluded agriculture was unthinkable.
 It argued that security of food supply was paramount and raised a series of questions about agriculture that needed to be answered by policy-makers.
 The Treaty of Rome, signed in March 1957, established the European Economic Community (EEC) and it was mainly due to the French pressure that the Treaty included agriculture.
 However, due to disagreements within the Six over agricultural policy, the articles on agriculture were vague and policy making was left until after the Treaty had been signed.

-Article 39.1 of the Treaty set out the objectives of the CAP: to increase productivity through technical progress and the best use of the factors of production (such as labour); to ensure a fair standard of living for communities employed in agriculture; to stabilize markets; to secure the availability of supplies; and to enforce fair prices.
+Article 39.1 of the Treaty set out the objectives of the CAP: to increase productivity through technical progress and the best use of the factors of production (such as labour); to ensure a fair standard of living for communities employed in agriculture; to stabilise markets; to secure the availability of supplies; and to enforce fair prices.
 Article 39.2 stated that policy makers must take into account three factors: the circumstances of each agricultural activity due to the social structure of agricultural communities and the inequalities between richer and poorer regions; the need to act gradually to allow agriculture sufficient time to adjust; and to remember that agriculture was heavily integrated in the wider economy.

 Article 40 provided for the common organisation of markets and common prices, along with a fund to pay for it.
 Article 41 allowed for the introduction of additional measures to implement Article 39, such as the co-ordination of vocational education and research, the "dissemination of agricultural knowledge" and the encouragement of consumption of certain goods.
 Article 42 allowed the Council of the Community to decide how far the regulations on competition could apply to agriculture.
 This Article also allowed them to grant aid.